Divide and Conquer - A Startup that Rents Space

 The main effort involving the prototype was the script forming for the user testing.

 Same format as initially, objectives followed by the route however this time; specifically by each screen.

 Developing a prototype is an intimate process which isn’t always best worked with 4 people aiding it, rather everyone working on the same individual thing.
 By having a singular person design the prototype, the remaining members of the team went into the user testing with no real exposure to the prototype or its core functionality.
 Big mistake.

 We gained many useful and interesting insights from the testing, which in term presented many key problems that our low fidelity prototype had occurred.
 Although the initial thoughts of problems being found may sound disheartening, it was quite encouraging as it just helped iron out our product before presenting back to the client.

 When conducting our user testing, we had our participants to place sticky notes on print outs of the prototype so they could have a more hands on approach on where the pain points lay.
 We did this by using a colour coding system; yellow for tangible components, and blue for feelings on a certain component.
 This turned out to be a really successful method for us.

-We then used those insights and went back to our prototyping tool and make the necessary adjustments.
-There was a few clear trends coming out of our testing.
-This was that people found the categories “Office” and “Creative” too confusing and wanted more context around this.
-As well as this, the drop downs made people unsure of the relevance the sub categories it had.
+We then used those insights and went back to our prototype to make the necessary adjustments.
+There were some clear patterns coming out of our testing.
+We discovered that users found the categories “Office” and “Creative” too confusing and wanted more context around this.
+As well as this, the drop downs made people unsure of the relevance the sub categories had.
 This was due to the main headings not being properly clarified.